slipmatio/control-knob/README.md

 | valueTextClass | 'text-gray-50 text-[30px] font-normal font-mono' | CSS class for the value text. |

-**Note** that if you're using Tailwind CSS with automatic purge, you'll probably want to add the default classes as options so PurgeCSS catches them (or you can just whutelist them):
+**Note** that if you're using Tailwind CSS with automatic purge, you'll probably want to add the default classes as options so PurgeCSS catches them (or you can just whitelist them):

 Default Tailwind CSS classes: